FHA Down Payment Requirements in 2024: The Definitive Guide

 The Funds Can Be Gifted from a Third Party

-Here’s some good news relating to FHA down payment percentages and amounts.
-Current (2022) Federal Housing Administration guidelines allow borrowers to receive funds donated from family members, close friends, or other approved sources.
-This is referred to as a down payment gift, and we have covered it thoroughly in this article.
+Here’s some good news relating to FHA down payments.
+Federal Housing Administration guidelines allow borrowers to receive funds donated from family members, close friends, or other approved sources.
+This is referred to as a down payment gift.

-This means that the minimum required investment does not necessarily have to come out of your own pocket.
-It can be gifted to you from an approved source, which can greatly reduce your upfront out-of-pocket expense.
+So the minimum required investment doesn’t necessarily have to come out of your own pocket.
+It could be gifted to you from an approved source, which could greatly reduce your upfront out-of-pocket expense.
 But there must not be any expectation of repayment.

-Note: According to FHA guidelines, the home seller cannot contribute money to the buyer’s minimum required down payment.
+According to FHA guidelines, the home seller cannot contribute money to the buyer’s minimum required down payment.
 Sellers (and real estate agents, builders, etc.) are considered “interested parties.”
-Funds provided by interested parties “may not be used for the Borrower’s MRI” or minimum required investment, according to HUD Handbook 4000.1.
+Funds provided by interested parties may not be used for the borrower’s minimum required investment (MRI).

-Here are some of the most frequently asked questions we receive relating to the minimum down payment requirement for FHA loans, and related topics.
+Here are some of the most frequently asked questions we receive from home buyers, regarding FHA loan down payments.

 What is the absolute lowest amount I can put down?